RadwanSusan/Machine-Test-TW/README.md

 ## Running the Application

-1. Start the development server:
+1. Start the development server: npm run dev

 2. Open your browser and visit `http://localhost:5173` to view the application.